agsha/myblog/content/notes-on-the-rank-theorem.md

 # Proof using orthogonality
 It proceeds by the following steps

-1. Prove that LI rows are mapped to LI columns (really clever!)
+1. Prove that linearly independent rows are mapped to linearly independent columns (really clever!)
 2. this proves that $rowrank <= column rank
 3. Apply the same method to the transpose, giving columnrank <= rowrank
 4. hence rowrank=columnrank!